JohnCido/ChromeExtensionStarterKit/README.md

 4. Run `npm start` , webpack will began watching your files changes and output to `develop` directory.
 5. Drag `develop` folder and drop it in [chrome://extensions/](chrome://extensions/).

-### Distribute
+### Release

 - You can run `npm run production` to get a final version of your extension in `production` directory.
-- If you're using macOS or Linux, simply run `npm run distributeUnix` and you'll get all content in `production` directory zipped as upload.zip.
+- If you're on macOS, Linux or Unix, simply run `npm run releaseUnix` and you'll get all content in `production` directory zipped as upload.zip.
 It'll also create a `extensionVersion.zip` in `archives` directory.